-Apple's Pro line-up has just been extended.
-Now, in addition to the Mac Pro, MacBook Pro and iPad Pro, Apple has introduced a new iMac Pro, which will be available to buy in December.
+Apple's Pro line-up has been extended.
+Now, in addition to the Mac Pro, MacBook Pro and iPad Pro, Apple has introduced a new iMac Pro, which is now on sale.
 But what's the difference between the iMac Pro and the Mac Pro, and which Apple Pro desktop computer is best for you?
 We compare the two to help you decide.
-You can also read our comparison of all the 'pro' Macs here, find out which is the best Mac for pros.

-This comparison is based on the current Mac Pro, which was first released in 2013, and the upcoming iMac Pro.
-However, Apple has confirmed that there will be a new Mac Pro in 2018.
+This comparison is based on the current Mac Pro, which was first released in 2013, and the iMac Pro.
+However, Apple has confirmed that there will be a new Mac Pro in the near(ish) future.
 Aside from the fact that it is in the works, we don't know any more detail about the new Mac Pro yet, but we expect it will be a beast.
-You can find out more in our Mac Pro 2018 latest rumours round-up and our Mac Pro 2018 (or 2019) preview.
+You can find out more in our Mac Pro 2018 latest rumours round-up and our Mac Pro 2018 preview.

 Design and build

-The iMac Pro and Mac Pro look very different.
-The Mac Pro has been mocked for looking like a bin (or "trashcan" by our American friends), while the iMac Pro has been described as stunning and sleek.
+The iMac Pro (above) and Mac Pro (below) look very different.
+The Mac Pro has been mocked for looking like a bin or "trashcan", while the iMac Pro has been described as stunning and sleek.

-The new iMac Pro is an all-in-one machine, which means that it is essentially a monitor with all of the tech tucked neatly behind it in one surprisingly small and slim chassis.
+The new iMac Pro is an all-in-one machine, which means that it's essentially a monitor with all of the tech tucked neatly behind it in one surprisingly svelte chassis.
 It's the first iMac to come in Space Grey, and even the keyboard and mouse have been given the Space Grey treatment.
 We think it's gorgeous.

 The Mac Pro, on the other hand, is a bit of an acquired taste.
-It has a cylindrical design made from a shiny black that is very reflective, but it is incredibly small considering the amount of power within it.
+It has a cylindrical design made from a shiny black that's very reflective, but it is incredibly small considering the amount of power within it.

 Features and specs